17twenty/canvas/README.md

 1. Install [WAMP](http://www.wampserver.com/en/download.php)
 2. Start apache
 3. Open index.php in a web browser.
-The code should run in Internet Explorer 9+, Chrome 15+, or Firefox 8+.
+The code should run in Chrome 15+ or Firefox 8+.
+   Internet Explorer yet render the canvas elements but will be addressed soon.
    At the time of writing, only Firefox Beta supports multitouch.

 Development